 Even the golfers that drop off of the membership will still golf at their preferred golf club since you have been satisfying their 6 core emotional needs for the past two (2) years and have conditioned them to link happiness with your golf course.

 Join MMC®’s Platinum Plus Membership.
 This will accomplish the following things and much more.

-- We have designed our platinum membership on two (2) years as well.
-This too, has been done for many reasons.
-First it will take at least two (2) years for you and/or your staff to become proficient in the art of golf course marketing and professional sales.
+- We have designed our platinum membership for two (2) years as well.
+This too has been done for many reasons.
+First, it will take at least two (2) years for you and/or your staff to become proficient in the art of golf course marketing and professional sales.

 Third, you will have built such a strong foundation even if you only apply ten percent (10%) of what you learn during this period you still will be able to grow the business effectively.

-- In the beginning of this course you will be starting out with the basics like introductory sales training, building your lists, building and registering for social media sites, doing community outreach campaigns, etc. Since you have already run the cash campaign you won’t have the pressure of “raising revenue” looming over you which will give you the time to do these tasks effectively.
+- At the beginning of this course, you will be starting out with the basics like introductory sales training, building your lists, building and registering for social media sites, doing community outreach campaigns, etc. Since you have already run the cash campaign you won’t have the pressure of “raising revenue” looming over you which will give you the time to do these tasks effectively.